CeciNguyen/Fine-Element-Heat-Transfer-Project/README.md

 # Fine-Element-Heat-Transfer-Project
 ## What is in the Repository?
-In this repository, you will find three different files.
+In this repository, you will find two programs and three different files.

 ## Weak Form